dermi1002/sms-samp/README.md

 # SMS-samp
-An OpenUtau Resampler made using sms-tools in Python
+An UTAU Resampler made using sms-tools in Python

 ## DISCLAIMER
 This project is an unfinished work in progress.
 Until more functionality arrives, it is not ready for release.
 Please look at the Function Checklist for details.